coodesh/design-challenge-20240522/README.md

 - Components

+### Desktop Version

+To develop Desktop screens, we must review whether the UI and UX are appropriate/consistent/satisfying before working on the prototype.
+With your knowledge, review the proposal and apply the necessary corrections that you consider necessary to improve the usability of the project.

 ### Mobile Version

-To develop Mobile screens, we must review whether the UI and UX are appropriate/consistent/satisfying before working on the prototype.
-With your knowledge, review the proposal and apply the necessary corrections that you consider necessary to improve the usability of the project.

-### Desktop Version

-No Wireframe proposal was developed for the desktop version, so we should elaborate it following the structure of the mobile version, but applying the necessary adjustments for the new version.
+No Wireframe proposal was developed for the mobile version, so we should elaborate it following the structure of the desktop version, but applying the necessary adjustments for the new version.

-Some important elements that we have in the mobile version:

-- Product image
-- Title
-- Valuation
-- Price
-- More options button

-> Tip: A difference between the versions would be the pagination.

 ### Extras

-- **Differential 1** Create the visual single product proposal
+- **Differential 1** Create a tablet proposal
 - **Differential 2** Prototyping the Valuation Modal in the Desktop version
+- **Differential 3** Use fluid components

 ## Repository Readme